-URMC Drug Extends Effectiveness of HIV Therapy
+URMC drug extends effectiveness of HIV therapy

-A drug developed at the University of Rochester Medical Center extends the effectiveness of multiple HIV therapies by unleashing a cell's own protective machinery on the virus.
-The finding, published today in the Journal of Clinical Investigation , is an important step toward the creation of long-acting HIV drugs that could be administered once or twice per year, in contrast to current HIV treatments that must be taken daily.
+IMAGE: A new drug extends the effectiveness of multiple HIV therapies by unleashing a cell's own protective machinery on the virus.
+The finding is an important step towards the creation of... view more A drug developed at the University of Rochester Medical Center extends the effectiveness of multiple HIV therapies by unleashing a cell's own protective machinery on the virus.

 Add your comments below